The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 Prioritize your own mental health through intentional self-care and professional debriefing after an intervention.

-How to Support a Person in Crisis: The ALGES Approach
+How to Support a Person in Crisis: The ALGEE/ALGES Approach

 ALGES is specifically designed for use by non-experts who have completed Mental Health First Aid training.
 Mental Health First Aiders, come from every walk of life, including: